-CUPE Saskatchewan is a provincial division of the Canadian Union of Public Employees, and acts as the political voice of CUPE locals in Saskatchewan.
+CUPE Saskatchewan is a Provincial Division of the Canadian Union of Public Employees and unites CUPE locals across the province.
+CUPE Saskatchewan works at the provincial level for legislative, policy and political change and acts as the political voice for nearly 120 CUPE locals.
 CUPE locals affiliate to CUPE Saskatchewan.

-Together, we stand up for fairness, resist privatization of public services, defend workers’ rights, work to improve the political environment for collective bargaining, and provide CUPE locals with resources and educational opportunities.
+Together, we stand up for fairness, resist privatization of public services, defend workers’ rights, work to improve the political environment for collective bargaining, and provide CUPE locals with coordination, resources, campaign support, community outreach and educational opportunities.

 CUPE Saskatchewan employs two staff members to carry out its activities including an Executive Assistant to provide communications, research and governance support, and an Office Clerk to provide administrative support for its operations.